Kidnap insurers eye sales as euro crisis bites

 Greece, where unemployment has hit a record 27 percent, is the country most at risk of an increase in kidnapping, said analyst Jamie Scudder of risk consultants Maplecroft.

-“Greece, given its financial problems, proximity to eastern Europe and porous borders, may become susceptible to future kidnappings,” Scudder said, referring to the strength of organized crime networks in Greece’s poor Balkan neighbors.
+“Greece, given its financial problems, proximity to eastern Europe and porous borders, may become susceptible to future kidnappings,” Scudder said, referring to the strength of organised crime networks in Greece’s poor Balkan neighbours.

 While not evidence in itself of a trend, Greece’s biggest ransom was paid in 2009, after the debt crisis struck, when shipping tycoon Pericles Panagopoulos was freed after his family made a payment police put at 30 million euros ($40 million).